Wildfire won’t wait for you to make a plan.

 Prepare yourself and your family

-Some of the most important ways you can prepare yourself or your family for an emergency evacuation are simple—and they’re all in the Wildfire Preparedness Guide by Get Prepared BC.
+Some of the most important ways you can prepare yourself or your family for an emergency evacuation are simple—and they’re all in the Wildfire Preparedness Guide by Prepared BC.
 Things like setting up a family communication plan in case you get separated, preparing grab-and-go bags for everyone in your household, and knowing your evacuation routes are just a few ways to make sure you’re ready.
 Download the Wildfire Preparedness Guide now and make a plan.

 Download Guide